3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-component-lifecycle.md

 ### React Component Lifecycle

 When building a React application, EVERYTHING is a component.
 In React, we create a component by extending the `React.Component` method.
 When we extend the `Component` class, we gain the methods that allow us to build a stateful component.
-So far, we've only been  A component has several methods that get executed every time it is mounted, updated, or unmounted.
-This is important because we need to overwrite one of these methods to make our API call.
+So far, we've only been working with the `render` method, but there are several other functions we have access to when building React apps.
+These methods get executed every time a component is mounted, updated, or unmounted.

 <div style="width: 100vw; height: 40vh;">
   <img style="float: left; width: 40vw; padding: 0px 15px;" src="http://imgur.com/BrWR7kt.jpg" />